 Education Advocacy Project

-The Education Advocacy Project team fights for the educational rights of individual clients in Family Court and in school hearings; connects clients to educational resources and services in the community; and consults with LFC’s entire professional staff to ensure they are equipped with the tools they need to advocate for all of our clients’ educational successes.
+The Education Advocacy Project team fights for the educational rights of individual clients in Family Court and in school hearings; connects clients to educational resources and services in the community; and consults with LFC’s entire professional staff to ensure they are equipped with the tools they need to advocate for all of our clients’ educational needs.